JulianEichen/flaskupdown/README.md

 ### Navigation

 The homepage shows a default table, which can be sported by clicking the buttons above it or downloaded by using the button below.
 It is also possible to upload a new file with the options to the right.

+## Testing
+Basic functional pytest-Testing is provided, with the main goal to reach [100% code coverage](https://julianeichen.github.io/flaskupdown_coverage).